-NAME STATUS HABITAT REQUIREMENTS PRESENCE/ ABSENCE ON PROPERTY Wildlife Species Within Adelanto Quadrangl e Desert tortoise (Gopherus agassizii) Federal: Threatened State: Threatened Desert scrub The site is located within the known distribution of the species.
+NAME NAME STATUS HABITA REQUIREM PRESENCE/ ABSENCE ON PROPERTY Wildlife Species Within Adelanto Quadrangl e Desert tortoise (Gopherus agassizii) Federal: Threatened State: Threatened Desert scrub The site is located within the known distribution of the species.
 An evaluation of the area and property was conducted and no tortoises or suitable habitat was observed.
-Burrowing owl (Athene cunicularia) Federal: None State: None CDFW: SSC Grasslands and desert habitats The site does support minimal suitable habitat for the species and no owls or owl sign, or suitable burrows, were observed during field surveys.
+Burrowing owl ( Athene cunicularia ) Federal: None State: None CDFW: SSC Grasslands and desert habitats The site does support suitable habitat for the species, however no owl castings and signs were found on the project site.
 Mohave ground squirrel (Xerospermophilus mohavensis) Federal: None State: Threatened Desert scrub The site does support minimal suitable habitat for the species due to the presence of occupiable burrows however, species has not been identified in the immediate or surrounding area; therefore, species is not likely to inhabit the site.
 Swainson's Hawk (Buteo swainsoni) Federal: None State: Threatened Open grasslands Site does not support suitable habitat for the species; and no Swainson's hawks were observed during the field survey.
-Le Conte's thrasher (Toxostoma lecontei) Federal: None State: None CDFW: SSC Desert scrub Site does not support suitable habitat for the species.
-Given the size of the property the thrasher is not expected to occur on site in the future; and no thrashers were observed during the field survey.
+Le Conte's thrasher ( Toxostoma lecontei ) Federal: None State: None CDFW: SSC Desert scrub Site does support minimal suitable habitat for the species.
+The thrasher is not expected to occur on site in the future; and no thrashers were observed during the field survey.